Chart Color Schemes

 Queens Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects that could affect this region.
+AreaSearch has identified a total of 14 projects that could impact the area significantly.
 Notable ones include Origami Bondi Junction, Bondi Junction Vision and Master Plan, 122-126 Bronte Road Mixed-Use Development, and 50 Botany Street Residential Development in Bondi Junction.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.